 There is a very simple way to check the current FPS (frames per second) in FSX before you apply and test any tweaks in this document.

-2. You should then press SHIFT + Z to load up the informational display at the top of the screen.
-This will likely show the coordinates of your current location.
+to load up the informational display at the top of the screen.
+This will likely show the coordinates of your current location. - Press

 You can view the full selection of keyboard commands on our reference page here.